 Maintenance

 This is important to ensure the longevity of your mixer.
-It goes hand in hand with selecting a mixer of the correct capacity for the usage you intend for it.
+It goes hand in hand with selecting a mixer of the correct capacity for the intended usage.
 You should never overload your mixer if you expect it to last you a long time.
-A small bargain mixer will not be a bargain if it burns out and requires replacing due to your usage not being fit for purpose.
-Your mixer can do a lot of work for you so it makes sense to look after it and not overload it.
+A small bargain mixer will not be a bargain if it burns out and requires replacement due to your usage not being suitable for its intended purpose.
+Your mixer can do a lot of work for you, so it makes sense to look after it and not overload it.

 Cleaning

-Every time you use the mixer you need to thoroughly clean the mixer bowl, shaft and any attachments you used during the process.
-Other parts of the mixer should be cleaned regularly, once per week for example.
+Every time you use the mixer, you must thoroughly clean the mixer bowl, shaft, and any attachments used during the process.
+Other parts of the mixer should be cleaned regularly, such as once a week.
 It’s best to use soapy water along with a brush or soft rag.
-TIP: Don’t use anything abrasive for cleaning if you want your mixer to look good for a long time.
+TIP: Avoid using abrasive cleaners to maintain your mixer's appearance over time.

 Lubricating Mixer Tips

-Moving parts on the mixer need to be lubricated on a regular basis and you will need to consult the mixer manual for your particular mixer to determine how often, as well as where to locate the parts that require lubrication.
-It is essential to use food grade lubricant, especially the mixer shaft as it will likely come into contact with your food product.
+Moving parts on the mixer need to be lubricated on a regular basis.
+Consult the mixer manual for your particular model to determine the frequency and location of the parts that require lubrication.
+It is essential to use food-grade lubricant, especially on the mixer shaft, as it will likely come into contact with your food product.

-As you can see, there are a multitude of considerations to ponder before purchasing a commercial mixer.
-Hopefully, this guide has laid out the groundwork to guide you through the items that are likely to be the most important so you are able to purchase your mixer with confidence, knowing it will perform as expected and do the tasks you require for your business.
+As you can see, there are numerous factors to consider before purchasing a commercial mixer.
+Hopefully, this guide has laid out the groundwork to help you navigate the most important items, allowing you to purchase your mixer with confidence, knowing it will perform as expected and fulfill the tasks required for your business.

 Stand Mixers